 The Foundation

-The Crescent Garden Foundation was established to advance philanthropy and scholarship in the fields of Architecture and the Built Environment, enhance access to education, and preserve cultural heritage.
+The Crescent Garden Foundation was established to advance philanthropy, scholarship and access in Architecture and the Built Environment.

-By supporting Architecture, Culture, and the Built Environment, as well as educational institutions and cultural preservation initiatives, the Foundation affirms a belief that its efforts are measured not in visibility, but in the permanence, continuity, and careful stewardship of the values established over a century ago by the late Mr. Siu Un and now sustained by his descendants.
+By supporting Architecture and the Built Environment, as well as educational institutions and preservation initiatives, the Foundation affirms a belief that its efforts will increasingly be measured not in physical form, but in the permanence and stewardship of values established by its earliest recorded patriarch well over a century ago.

 Philanthropic Mission

-In tribute to Mr. Siu Un’s philanthropic vision, whose endowment over 100 years ago facilitated the establishment of the Tung Wah Eastern Hospital, the Foundation remains guided by a spirit of enduring public service and civic responsibility.
+In tribute to the late Mr. Siu’s philanthropic vision, whose endowment in the 1920s facilitated the establishment of the Tung Wah Eastern Hospital, the Foundation remains guided by a spirit of enduring public service and civic responsibility.

-Today, the Crescent Garden Foundation supports students, academic institutions, professional bodies, and cultural institutions engaged in advancing Architecture and the Built Environment, particularly in regions connected to the Siu family’s diaspora.
-Through awards, scholarships, and institutional partnerships, the Foundation seeks to promote excellence in architectural design, cultural preservation, and scholarly research, ensuring that the family’s architectural and societal legacy continues to benefit communities worldwide.
+Today, the Crescent Garden Foundation supports students, academic institutions, professional bodies, and cultural institutions engaged in advancing Architecture and the Built Environment, particularly in regions connected to the clan’s diaspora.
+Through awards, scholarships, and institutional partnerships, the Foundation seeks to promote excellence in architectural design, cultural preservation, and scholarly research, ensuring that the clan’s architectural and societal legacy continues to benefit communities worldwide.

 The Pre-War Era

-In the 1920s, at a time when access to modern medical care was limited for the Chinese community in Hong Kong, the Siu family made a significant philanthropic contribution toward the construction of the Tung Wah Eastern Hospital.
-This early act of civic generosity exemplified the family’s longstanding commitment to the welfare of its community.
+In the 1920s, during the final decade of his life, and at a time when access to modern medical care remained limited for the Chinese community in Hong Kong, Mr. Siu made a generous and far-sighted contribution towards the establishment of the Tung Wah Eastern Hospital.
+This early act of philanthropy not only addressed an urgent social need but also exemplified the clan’s enduring dedication to the welfare of the community it had long served.

 The Grade II listed hospital stands as notable architecture today, where symmetry meets curves, verandahs and balanced colonnades.
 Its arched windows invite light and ventilation, while its well-proportioned form and aesthetic features reflect the ambition of British colonial architecture in the Far East.